How Do I Find the Right OBGYN for My Pregnancy?

 Alright, let’s talk Money Matters:

-In-Network or Out: Make sure your doctor is in-network with your insurance to keep those out-of-pocket costs as low as possible.
+In-Network or Out: Make sure they are in-network with your insurance to keep those out-of-pocket costs as low as possible.

 Insurance Check: Give your insurance company a call to find out what’s covered and what you might have to pay for out of pocket.